 The links I have included provide options too.
 The first link is to a blog post with 40+ ways to carve and use pumpkins in other lessons.
 For pumpkin research, All About Pumpkins offers factual information about how pumpkins grow, etc. The final link is well…just a fun little thing for students to do on your smartboard.

-Before I sign off and add the linky code, I would love to share one little freebie with my fans.
-It’s a little poem I wrote that is part of my Fall Poetry for your Pockets set.
+Before I sign off, I would love to share one little freebie with my fans.
+It’s a little poem I wrote that is part of my Fall Poem of the Week set.
 You can use it for fluency work, for word hunts, and reviewing high frequency words.